lieszkol/november-gallery/PLUGIN_DETAILS.md

 You can choose to upload your images either using the "Gallery" page in the October back-end, or you can use the built-in Media Manager.

 > Hint: The dedicated back-end November Gallery management page gives you more options for giving your images titles and subtitles, and you can also arrange the order easily; on the other hand, if you ever end up deleting the plugin, October will also delete all of your albums created there.
 Use the October built-in Media Manager to upload your images if you don't need the extra features provided by the November Gallery management page.
-Using the Media Manager also allows you to upload hundreds of images using an FTP .
+Going the Media Manager route also allows you to upload hundreds of images using an FTP client or other file manager; this is not possible through the Gallery page.

+Although the plugin will automatically generate thumbnails of your pictures, the full-size images will be displayed as-is.
+Therefore, it's a good idea to resize all of your pictures before uploading them to the gallery.
+A plethora of free options exist to help you with that, we ♥ [FastStone Image Viewer](https://www.faststone.org) (Windows), [Fast Image Resizer](https://adionsoft.net/) (Windows), and [Image Resizer for Windows](http://www.bricelam.net/ImageResizer/).
+There are great options out there for Mac as well.
+A typical screen resolution nowadays is around 1920 x 1680 pixels - so if you're looking to allow your users to see your pictures in top quality full-screen, then resize them to fit within these constraints.

+Also, make sure that your photos are in a format that web browsers understand, such as .jpg or .png, or .gif (the latter is more suitable for graphics with fewer colors and geometric lines, such as charts or icons).

+Finally, upload your pictures using the "Gallery" admin area, or through the October Media manager into the folders you created earlier.

 #### Uploading through the Media Manager